 In Conclusion – Don’t Bother

 My home came with a home warranty and I needed to use it pretty early on after buying my house.
 Unfortunately, the service provider they sent was unable to fix the problem and I had to call a different company to come out.
 That other provider was pretty surprised that the first provider couldn’t take care of it.
 So I certainly didn’t even consider renewing when it expired a year later.

 If you do a quick web search, you will see plenty of people sharing stories where home warranties weren’t worth the expense.
 They appear to provide you with peace of mind, but you will be better off taking the cost of the home warranty and putting it into a savings account.
 The average cost of a home warranty is $550.
-If I had started putting $550 into a savings account when I bought my home, even with the other minor repairs I’ve had to do, I would have had almost enough to pay for the air conditioner replacement I purchased earlier this summer.
+If I had started putting $550 into a savings account when I bought my home, even with the other minor repairs I’ve had to do, I would have had almost enough to pay for the air conditioner replacement I purchased a few years ago.

 Megan is a 40-something government employee in the Washington, DC area.
 She got interested in Personal Finance when she got out of college and realized that her paycheck wasn’t going to go as far as she had hoped.
 Since starting this blog, she has managed to buy a house and make a solid start on her retirement goals, and hopes to help others do the same.
 Here is her story: